 I Learned These 3 Things, And Then I Got Hired As A Data Scientist

-Data science has changed my life.
+Becoming a data scientist has changed my life.

 That’s not an exaggeration.